boazbk/tcs/lec_08_uncomputability.md

 The universal program and uncomputability of $HALT$ was first shown by Turing in 1937, though closely related results were shown by Church a year before.
 These works built on Gödel's 1931 _incompleteness theorem_ that we will discuss in [godelchap](){.ref}.

-Talk about intuitionistic, logicist, and formalist approaches for the foundations of mathematics.
-Perhaps analogy to veganism.
-State the full Rice's Theorem and say that it follows from the same proof as in the exercise.]
+Adam Yedida has written [software](https://github.com/adamyedidia/parsimony) to help in producing universal Turing machines with a small number of states.
+This is related to the recreational pastime of ["Code Golfing"](https://codegolf.stackexchange.com/) which is about solving a certain computational task using the as short as possible program.

-The diagonlization argument used to prove uncomputability of $F^*$ is of course derived from Cantor's argument for the uncountability of the reals.
+The diagonalization argument used to prove uncomputability of $F^*$ is of course derived from Cantor's argument for the uncountability of the reals.
-In a twist of fate, using  techniques originating from the works  Gödel and Turing,  Paul Cohen showed in 1963 that Cantor's Continuum Hypothesis is independent of the axioms of set theory, which means that neither it nor its negation is provable from these axioms and hence in some sense  can be considered as "neither true nor false".^[The [Continuum Hypothesis](https://goo.gl/9ieBVq) is the conjecture that for every subset $S$ of $\mathbb{R}$, either there is a one-to-one and onto map between $S$ and $\N$ or there is a one-to-one and onto map between $S$ and $\mathbb{R}$.
-It was conjectured by Cantor and listed by Hilbert in 1900 as one of the most important problems in mathematics.]
+In a twist of fate, using  techniques originating from the works  Gödel and Turing,  Paul Cohen showed in 1963 that Cantor's _Continuum Hypothesis_ is independent of the axioms of set theory, which means that neither it nor its negation is provable from these axioms and hence in some sense  can be considered as "neither true nor false".
+The [Continuum Hypothesis](https://goo.gl/9ieBVq) is the conjecture that for every subset $S$ of $\mathbb{R}$, either there is a one-to-one and onto map between $S$ and $\N$ or there is a one-to-one and onto map between $S$ and $\mathbb{R}$.
+It was conjectured by Cantor and listed by Hilbert in 1900 as one of the most important problems in mathematics.
 See [here](https://gowers.wordpress.com/2017/09/19/two-infinities-that-are-surprisingly-equal/) for recent progress on a related question.

-## Further explorations

-Some topics related to this chapter that might be accessible to advanced students include: (to be completed)

-## Acknowledgements